yifeixie3/yifeixie3.github.io/_pages/publications.md

 Under review
 -----
 <!--* A Decentralized Learning Algorithm for Predict-then-Optimize Framework.-->
+* FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation.

-* A Stochastic Programming-based Performance Optimization Framework for Parallel Consensus Network in Sharding Blockchain.
+* Stochastic Programming-based Optimization Model for the Committee Configuration of Parallel Consensus in Sharded Blockchain.

 To be submitted
 -----
 * Optimizing View Change for Byzantine Fault Tolerance in Parallel Consensus.

-* Adaptive Robust Optimization for Trusted Parallel Byzantine Consensus.

 Working paper
 -----
-* FedAdaVR: Enhancing Federated Learning with Adaptive Variance Reduction for Limited Client Availability.

-* Decentralized Reinforcement Learning Agents with Insights from Neighbors.
+* Adaptive Robust Optimization for Trusted Parallel Byzantine Consensus.

+* Decentralized Predict then Optimize.